chaitan28/Assignment_CodeFrontier/Task1-Hello_world_app/Readme.md

 GRANT ALL PRIVILEGES ON message_db.* TO 'myuser'@'%';
 FLUSH PRIVILEGES;
 ```
-- create a init.sql query
+- Create a init.sql Schema
 ```sh
 -- Create the database
 CREATE DATABASE IF NOT EXISTS message_db;